-If you’re traveling to Gainesville with kids, this is definitely a place you want to visit.
+If you’re traveling to Gainesville with kids, you definitely want to visit the Florida Museum of Natural History.
 Exhibits include a variety of Florida fossils, displays about the Native Americans in South Florida, and information on Florida’s wildlife and ecosystem.

 The museum also has a Butterfly Rainforest, with daily butterfly releases.
 Walking through lush flowers and trees, listening to a cascading waterfall, with butterflies flying all around was an awesome experience.